futuregrid/manual/doc/source/genesis.rst

      $> cd <installation directory>
      $> grid

-**LogIn**
+**Login**
-Once you have a grid shell open, you need to be logged into your XCG grid account in order to perform most useful commands.
+Once you have a grid shell open, you need to be logged into your XCG grid account in order to perform more useful commands.
 First check to see if you are already logged in - the "whoami" command prints out your current credentials.
 If you are not logged in, it should look like this (the Client Tool Identity is an automatically generated certificate used